SalAlhammadi/SpringBoot-Dec22/README.md

 # SpringBoot-Dec22
-Spring Boot Bootcamp at Twaig
+Spring Boot Bootcamp at Tuwaig Academy

 This is to submit assignments for review.